Fleker/Gltn/_nightlies/docs/docs/01_Formats/02_Compiling.md

 ## `onStylePaper()`
 This function is the first one called.
 This sets up all of the preliminary settings that apply to the entire paper.

-Any code can technically be run here, but this is the spot where `enableFormat("")` is called.
+Any code can technically be run here, but this is the spot where `enableFormat(String)` is called.
 This function can be used to set up a variety of global attributes.

 When the name of the setting is passed, this turns it on.
 There is no off.
-* "double space" - Turns on double spacing.
+* `double space` - Turns on double spacing.
 [Default is single space]
-* "[n] columns" - Sets the body to be equal to n columns (currently only works for 2 and 3) [Default is one column]
+* `[n] columns` - Sets the body to be equal to n columns (currently only works for 2 and 3) [Default is one column]

 ## `onBuildFormat()`
 This is the second function that is called.
 This is where the bulk of the work is done in actually designing and implementing the paper.